top of page

 IT'S THE MOST COMMON CANCER IN THE WORLD.

-IN SA, NUMBERS ARE ON THE RISE SINCE 2000..
+IN SA, NUMBERS HAVE BEEN ON THE RISE SINCE 2000..

 WHAT IS MY RISK?

-Understanding your risk for breast cancer is an important step towards early detection.
+Understanding your risk of breast cancer is an important step towards early detection.
 Breast Cancer Risk Assessment Tools help you to understand your specific risk factors, taking into account family history, lifestyle choices, and other personal health factors.
 Using these tools is empowering.
 Not only does it increase awareness of breast cancer risks, it encourages proactive management of your health.

 The recommended IBIS (Tyrer-Cuzick) Model is a comprehensive risk assessment that incorporates family history, and genetic and personal health factors.